-Use the PayPal button to the right to purchase the Builder-Resources service.
-The cost of the template and the initial start-up input we will provide is only $68.00.
-Once you permit us, we will access your actual Asana page and install the initial template for you.
+Use the button to the right to purchase the Builder-Resources service.
+The cost of the Production Management template is only $68.00.

 You will receive:

-Click on the overflow icon (three dots) to the right of the arrow by the Project Name and select Duplicate Project.
+Click on the down arrow by the Project Name and select Duplicate.
 It will take some time (2-3 minutes) for the template to duplicate, so just wait until the process is complete.
 Follow the instructions shown and your new Job Management template will be built.

 Give the new project template an appropriate Job Name, and you will be ready to start recording information.

 Imagine having the daily job activity entered every day by your superintendent and available to you in real time, seconds after the entry is made.

 Imagine your designer able to put product changes on-line for immediate update.

 Imagine knowing that every important activity on every job is being updated moment by moment by your entire organization.

 To use this feature, enter a record of daily activities, contacts and thoughts relative to the project on this page.
 Simply click in the "Write a Comment" box at the bottom of the details(right hand) pane in the Asana file and add your comment.